 Tunnellingand elevated structures design and engineering

-We are working for the Swedish Transport Administration to upgrade a railway and a highway (E45 and West Coast Railway) for the strategically important area near Gothenburg harbour, providing preliminary and detailed design and preparing all construction documents.
-The existing single-track railway had reached its full capacity, and the highway was blighted by traffic congestion and often flooded by the Gotha River.
+In the Gothenburg-Trollahattan project, the existing single-track railway had reached its full capacity, and the highway was blighted by traffic congestion and often flooded by the Gotha River.
 With the new double-track railway line, fast commuter trains and goods trains will be able to use it simultaneously.
-There will be more frequent services and journey times will be reduced by up to 20 minutes.
-This will open up the area for residents and enable local businesses to recruit more people.
 The railway will also be able to accommodate greater volumes of freight traffic, meeting increasing demand from the harbour and minimizing pollution.